What's next for Hezbollah and the 'Axis of Resistance'? – DW – 10/01/2024

 What next for the "Axis of Resistance"?

 Hezbollah is considered the most powerful actor within the "Axis of Resistance," with the most weapons and fighters.
-But Hezbollah's reputation as the most formidable member of the pro-Iran groups has been damaged and experts say this could have a serious impact, particularly because — at least immediately — Iran appeared to have decided not to come to Hezbollah's aid.
+But Hezbollah's reputation as the most formidable member of the pro-Iran groups has been damaged and experts say this could have a serious impact, particularly because — at least until Tuesday night — Iran appeared to have decided not to come to Hezbollah's aid.

 Within this group of militias, Nasrallah played a larger-than-life role, Hassan Hassan and Kareem Shaheen, senior editors at Newlines magazine, wrote in an op-ed over the weekend.